 How To Prevent Grubs For A Healthy Lawn?

 1. Do Not Mow Your Lawn

-In order for the grubs to get into the ground in the first place, the beetles need to lay its eggs.
+In order for the grubs to get into the ground in the first place, the adult beetles need to lay their eggs.
 As it turns out, they don’t really like to do that in long grass.